Toothache refers to pain in and around the teeth and jaws that's usually caused by tooth decay.

 - periapical abscess – a collection of pus at the end of the tooth caused by a bacterial infection

 There are a number of other conditions that can cause pain similar to toothache, even though the pulp isn't affected.
-These include:

 - periodontal abscess – a collection of pus in the gums caused by a bacterial infection

 - sore or swollen gums around a tooth that's breaking through – for example, when your wisdom teeth start to come through

 - sinusitis – this sometimes causes pain around the upper jaw